akittas/presentations/notes/notes_on_git.md

 1. **Branch**.
 A **branch** in Git is nothing more than a file in the `.git/refs/heads/` directory that contains the SHA-1 of the most recent commit of that branch.
 That's basically what a branch in Git is: a simple pointer or reference to the head of a line of work.
 To branch that line of development, all Git does is create a new file in that directory that points to the same SHA-1.
 As you continue to commit, one of the branches will keep changing to point to the new commit SHA-1, while the other one can stay where it was.
 2. **Tag (lightweight)**.
 We can also create a tag that doesn't actually add a tag object to the database, but just creates a reference to it in the `.git/refs/tags` directory.
 That is all a lightweight tag is - a reference that never moves.
 	Note that *annotated* tags are meant for release while *lightweight* tags are meant for private or temporary object labels.
 3. **Remote reference**.
 A Git **remote** is a repository that contains the same project as you are working on in your local one, but at a different location.
 A remote is thus nickname for an external repository that you want to interact with and `origin` is the name Git gives to the original repository when you make a copy of (clone) it.
 Collaborating with others involves managing these remote repositories and pushing and pulling data to and from them when you need to share work.
 	**Remote references** are references (pointers) in your remote repositories, including branches, tags, and so on.
 You can get a full list of remote references explicitly with `git ls-remote <remote>`, or `git remote show <remote>` for remote branches as well as more information.
 Nevertheless, a more common way is to take advantage of remote-tracking branches.
 	**Remote-tracking branches** are local references to the state of remote branches.
 You can't move them; Git moves them for you whenever you do any network communication, to make sure they accurately represent the state of the remote repository.
 Think of them as bookmarks, to remind you where the branches in your remote repositories were the last time you connected to them.
 Remote-tracking branch names take the form `<remote>/<branch>`.
 For instance, if you wanted to see what the master branch on your origin remote looked like as of the last time you communicated with it, you would check the `origin/master` branch.
 	Remote-tracking branches differ from branches (`refs/heads` references) mainly in that they're considered read-only.
-You can `git checkout` to one, but Git won't point HEAD at one, so you'll never update it with a commit command.
+You can `git checkout` to one, but Git won't point `HEAD` at one, so you'll never update it with a commit command.
 Git manages them as bookmarks to the last known state of where those branches were on those servers.

 ### Special Refs

 Git keeps a special pointer called **HEAD** (stored in the file `.git/HEAD`) to keep track of the branch that we are currently on (checked out).
-Usually the **HEAD** file is a symbolic reference i.e. unlike a normal reference, it contains a pointer to another reference.
+Usually the `HEAD` file is a *symbolic* reference i.e. unlike a normal reference, it contains a pointer to another reference.

-However in some rare cases the `HEAD` file may contain the SHA-1 value of a Git object.
+However in some cases the `HEAD` file may contain the SHA-1 value of a Git object.
 This happens when you checkout a tag, commit, or remote branch, which puts your repository in "detached HEAD" state.
 A **detached HEAD** means that `HEAD` is pointing directly to a commit rather than a branch.
 Any changes that are committed in this state are only remembered as long as you don't switch to a different branch.
 As soon as you checkout a new branch or tag, the detached commits will be "lost" (because `HEAD` has moved).
 If you want to save commits done in a detached state, you need to create a branch to remember the commits.

 In addition to the `.git/refs/` directory, there are a few special refs that reside in the top-level `.git` directory.
 For the most part, `HEAD` is the only reference that you'll be using directly.
 The others are generally only useful when writing lower-level scripts that need to hook into Git's internal workings.
 These refs are all created and updated by Git when necessary.